Armeena Khan: Acting career

 Her first acting role was for the British short film "Writhe", in which Khan played the role of a serial killer.
 The film was selected for the 2013 Cannes Film Festival.
 Khan claimed that she was the first Pakistani actress to walk at Cannes in 2013.
 She then appeared in another short film, titled Stranger Within Me which was screened at the 2014 Cannes Film Festival.
 Khan starred alongside Azfar Rehman in the sitcom Happily Married which aired in 2013 on ARY Digital.
 The year 2013 witnessed the broadcasting of Khan's first serious acting performances with the airing of Shab-e-Arzu ka Alam, in which she plays the lead role alongside Mohib Mirza.
 But it was the television series Muhabbat Ab Nahi Hugi that proved to be a breakthrough for her, and for which she was also nominated for Hum Awards 2015.
 She then moved on to continue with other TV serials Ishq Parast and Karb playing the lead role alongside Adnan Siddiqui.
 She made her Bollywood debut in 2013 with Huff!
 It's Too Much with a lead role in the film.

 She became a well-known actress in the country with the 2015 romantic drama film Bin Roye as the lead cast along with Mahira Khan and Humayun Saeed, and was later turned into a drama serial with the same name.
 Produced by Momina Duraid, the film and the television version were based on the novel Bin Roye Aansu by Farhat Ishtiaq.
 That same year, she featured alongside Osman Khalid Butt in the music video "Sajna".
 Sung by Uzair Jaswal and produced by his brother Yasir Jaswal, the single was well received upon release and earned her nationwide recognition.
 Her other big screen projects include the epic-war drama Yalghaar, a film by Hassan Waqas Rana which is being termed as the most expensive film in the history of Pakistani cinema, and Janaan, a romantic comedy which is directed by Azfar Jafri and co produced by Hareem Farooq, Reham Khan and Imran Raza Kazmi.
 In November 2016, she was signed for Rasm E Duniya, a television drama that aired on ARY Digital.
 In 2019, Khan played the leading role in the patriotic war film Sherdil.

 In 2025, she made her television comeback after 4 years for Hum TV drama series Meri Tanhai.

 Personal life

-She announced her engagement to British Pakistani businessman Fesyl Khan on Twitter in July 2017.
-She revealed that Fesyl had proposed to her on the beach in Cuba.
-Khan married Fesyl in a Nikah ceremony in London on 14 February 2020.
+She announced her engagement to British Pakistani businessman Fesl Reza-Khan on Twitter in July 2017.
+She revealed that Fesl had proposed to her on the beach in Cuba.
+Khan married Fesl in a Nikah ceremony in London on 14 February 2020.
 The couple became parents to a girl, Amelie Isla, in December 2022.
+Fesl joined the Green Party of England and Wales in 2023; as of 2026 he serves as the party's International Co-ordinator and is the co-chair of Muslim Greens.
+As a result of the 2026 Manchester City Council election, he was elected one of the three councillors for Levenshulme.